Key takeaways

 If knowledge creation or discovery requires extra effort outside the operational system, adoption slows and automation potential remains limited.

-How is a knowledge management system different from a wiki?
+How does a knowledge management system work?

 Subscribe to the Console Blog